 18. Basel Has a Great Food Scene

 We ate at a lot of places in Switzerland and in no place did we enjoy our dining experiences as much as we did in Basel.
 Our favourite restaurants were located directly on the River Rhine.
 Le Rhin Bleu is located in the picturesque St. Alban Quarter on the Rhine River.
 It has an outdoor terrace and in the winter it turns into a sauna.
-We also had superb service at Ufer7 on the Rhine as well and of course, no visit to Basel would be complete without having a cocktail at the Three Kings.
+We also had superb service at Ufer7 on the Rhine as well and of course, no visit to Basel would be complete without having a cocktail at the Grand Hotel Les Trois Rois (Three Kings).

-19. Feel Welcomed at Les Trois Rois (The Three Kings)
+19. Feel Welcomed at The Grand Hotel Les Trois Rois (The Three Kings)

-Les Trois Rois is the swankiest place in Basel that overlooks the rhine in the deluxe 5-star hotel.
-It may be swanky, but we went in after a day of cycling and they welcomed us with grace as we sauntered in our shorts and sneakers.
+Les Trois Rois is the swankiest place in Basel that overlooks the Rhine.
+It is a deluxe 5-star hotel and may be swanky, but we went in after a day of cycling and they welcomed us with grace as we sauntered in our shorts and sneakers.
 The relaxed atmosphere made for a perfect place for an aperitif at sunset.
 This place has been welcoming visitors since the 17th century.

 20. Basel is the Cultural Capital of Switzerland